Termites are a real nuisance when they attack your place.

 This decision will mostly depend on whether you need to have large amounts of filler available.

-If you are a professional or a hobbyist who uses wood filler frequently, then going with the powder form makes perfect sense.
+Going with the powder form makes perfect sense if you are a professional or a hobbyist who uses wood filler frequently.

 You can store it for a long time and only mix what you need.